enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/method-shorthand.md

 ---
 ## Content

-ES6 method shorthand allows us to remove the function key word and colon making code more succinct.
+ES6 method shorthand allows us to remove the `function` keyword and colon making code more succinct.

 For example, prior to ES6, you would have written something similar to the below: